hellowaywewe/examples/cross-modal-search/README.md

 ## Build the docker images

-To abstract all dependencies, needed to make the model from _Improving Visual-Semantic Embeddings with Hard Negatives_ work, docker images have been prepared to contain text and image encoders.
-This images are very big (about 5GB each (working to make them smaller)).
+To abstract all dependencies needed to make the model from _Improving Visual-Semantic Embeddings with Hard Negatives_ work, `docker` images have been prepared to contain text and image encoders.
+These images are very big (about `5GB` each (working to make them smaller)).

 In order to build them (it may take some time since a lot of data is downloaded),